 \section{Conclusion}

-In this paper we looked at the theoretical problems of probabilistic secret sharing schemes.
-It is quite natural to look at the classical secret sharing schemes from probabilistic point of view, and even the first few steps towards an ``abstract'' definition is quite easy, interesting and unexpected phenomena appear quite early.
+In this paper we looked at the theoretical problems of infinite probabilistic secret sharing schemes.
+It is quite natural to look at the classical secret sharing schemes from a probabilistic point of view.
+While the first few steps towards an abstract definition are easy, interesting and unexpected phenomena appear quite early.
 The non-measurable scheme in Section \ref{sec:non-measurable} was our first surprise.
-Without such a ``technical'' restriction as the measurability of the recovery function, practically we cannot say anything.
+Without such a ``technical'' restriction as the measurability of the recovery function, nothing can be said.

-Characterizations of structures realizable by perfect schemes in Section \ref{sec:main} was more or less straightforward.
-As can be seen in the companion paper \cite{dibert-csirmaz:examples}, there are several exciting schemes which limit how much information unqualified subsets might have which do not fit into any common frame.
-Also, the following structure cannot be realized by any scheme which can be considered to be ``ramp'' in any weak sense: \begin{quote} Let $P$ be the lattice points in the positive quadrant; the minimal qualified sets are the ``horizontal'' lines. \end{quote} Suppose there are only two secrets (this can be done without loss of generality, use the same trick as in the proof of Theorem \ref{thm:perfect}).
-As the first row is qualified, there are finitely many elements in the first row who can determine the secret up to probability at least $0.9$.
-Similarly, there are finitely many elements in the second row who know the secret up to probability $0.99$; finitely many from the third row who know the secret with probability $0.999$, etc. The union of these finite sets will know the secret with probability $1$, thus it will be qualified, while it intersects each row in finitely many elements.
-(We showed that this structure is not $G_\delta$ at the end of Section \ref{sec:sierpinski}.)
+Some interesting infinite schemes in \cite{dibert-csirmaz:examples} do not seem to fit into the security types defined in Section \ref{subsec:sss-types}.
+Also, there are access structures which cannot be realized by any measurable scheme which could be considered to be secure in any sense shown by the following example. \begin{quote} Let $P$ be the lattice points in the positive quadrant; minimal qualified sets are the ``horizontal'' lines. \end{quote} Suppose there are only two secrets (this can always be assumed).
+As the first row is qualified, there are finitely many participants in the first row who can determine the secret up to probability at least $0.9$.
+Similarly, finitely many participants from the second row know the secret up to probability $0.99$; finitely many from the third row with probability $0.999$, etc. The union of these finite sets will know the secret with probability $1$, thus this set will be qualified, while it intersects each row in finitely many elements.
+(We actually showed that this structure is not $G_\delta$ at the end of Section \ref{sec:sierpinski}.)